matthewrobertson/ress/README.md

 ```

 2. It prepends a view path for each alternate version of your site, so that you can
-override which templates or partials are rendered for certain requests.
+override the templates or partials that are rendered for certain requests.
 For example if
 you want to render a different html form for creating users on the mobile version of your
 site you could create `app/mobile_views/users/_form.html.erb` and Ress would have Rails
 select that template over `app/views/users/_form.html.erb` when a request comes in to the